A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing

 \section{Related Work}

-\subsection{Paraphrasing for MT evaluation}
+\paragraph{Paraphrasing for MT evaluation}

-Using paraphrasing to overcome the limitations of \bleu-style metrics has a long history in MT evaluation.
-Some early approaches relied on external resources such as Wordnet to provide support for synonym-matching \citep{banerjee-lavie-2005-meteor,kauchak-barzilay-2006-paraphrasing,denkowski:lavie:meteor-wmt:2014}.
-However more automatic methods of identifying paraphrases have also been developed.
-An early example of this is ParaEval \citep{zhou-etal-2006-evaluating}, which uses automatically constructed paraphrase sets extracted from SMT phrase tables to provide local paraphrase-support.
+There is a long history of using paraphrasing to overcome the limitations of \bleu-style metrics.
+Some early approaches rely on external resources (e.g.~WordNet) to provide support for synonym matching \citep{banerjee-lavie-2005-meteor,kauchak-barzilay-2006-paraphrasing,denkowski:lavie:meteor-wmt:2014}.
+More automatic methods of identifying paraphrases have also been developed.
+An early example is ParaEval \citep{zhou-etal-2006-evaluating}, which provides local paraphrase support using paraphrase sets automatically extracted from MT phrase tables.
 More recently, \citet{apidianaki-etal-2018-automated} exploit contextual word embeddings to build automatic \hyter networks.
-They achieved mixed results however, particularly when evaluating high performing (neural) MT models.
+However they achieve mixed results, particularly when evaluating high performing (neural) models.

-The use of MT systems to produce paraphrases has also been explored previously. \citet{albrecht-hwa-2008-role} create pseudo-references by using out-of-the-box MT systems.
-They see improved correlations with human judgments, helped by the systems being of good quality relative to those evaluated, providing on average more help than harm.
-This method was revived and improved recently by \citet{yoshimura-etal-2019-filtering}, who filter the pseudo-references for quality.
+The use of MT systems to produce paraphrases has also been studied previously. \citet{albrecht-hwa-2008-role} create pseudo-references by using out-of-the-box MT systems and see improved correlations with human judgments, helped by the systems being of better quality than those evaluated.
+This method was extended by \citet{yoshimura-etal-2019-filtering}, who filter the pseudo-references for quality.
 An alternative strategy is to use MT-style systems as paraphrasers, applied to the references. \citet{madnani-etal-2007-using} show that additional (paraphrased) references, even noisy ones, reduce the number of human references needed to tune an SMT system, without significantly affecting MT quality.
-However their aim for coverage over quality means that the outputs are unlikely to be good enough for use in a final evaluation metric.
+However their aim for coverage over quality means that their paraphrases are unlikely to be good enough for use in a final evaluation metric.